Frequently Asked Questions

 - What if I’m too busy to do all this now?
 Can’t I just take care of it after spring term is over, or closer to fall when I’ll know for sure if I’m coming back or not?

-What happens if I do not pay my housing deposit by April 1,
+What happens if I do not pay my housing deposit by April 4, or complete my housing license by April 5?

-If you do not meet these deadlines, you will not be eligible to participate in the housing selection process between April 16 and April 26 (you will not be able to pick your room, however you may be “pulled in” to a room by someone who did meet the deadlines if they request you as a roommate).
-Students who pay the deposit or complete the contract after these dates will receive an email instructing them how to select their room prior to the end of the semester; room options at this point will be extremely limited.
+If you do not meet these deadlines, you will not be eligible to participate in the housing selection process between April 10 and April 16 (you will not be able to pick your room, however you may be “pulled in” to a room by someone who did meet the deadlines if they request you as a roommate).
+Students who pay the deposit or complete the housing license after these dates will receive an email instructing them how to select their room prior to the end of the semester; room options at this point will be extremely limited.
 Students who could but do not select their room assignment by the end of spring semester will be assigned on a space available basis by the Office of Residence Life, which may include “overflow” assignments.
-Students who pay their deposit and complete their contract after spring semester will be assigned by the Office of Residence Life on a space available basis, which may include temporary assignments.
+Students who pay their deposit and complete their housing licenset after spring semester will be assigned by the Office of Residence Life on a space available basis, which may include temporary assignments.

 Sorry.
 There’s no “squatting” the same room from year to year.
 If your current room is available when it’s your turn to pick your room for next year, then you can pick it.
 (You still have to completely move everything out for the summer.)

-The students who have earned the most credit hours at the and of the fall semester go first; those with the least number of credit hours go last.
+The students who have earned the most credit hours at the end of the fall semester go first; those with the least number of credit hours go last.

 Your time slot begins at your assigned time, but it remains open from then on until the close of selection for that type of room.
 See Timeline on the first page.